"Why do people go to a place just like the last place they were?"1

 the Virginia Tourism Corporation used the 150th sesquicentennial of the Civil War to encourage tourism across the state in 2011-15

-There are plenty of other sites where soldiers killed time rather than each other, such as the campsites around Centreville in Fairfax County.
-Nearly all signs of the time that Confederate and Union soldiers were stationed in Centreville have been destroyed by suburban sprawl, so there's a push for preservation of the remaining few trenches.
+There are plenty of other sites where soldiers killed time rather than each other, such as campsites around Centreville in Fairfax County.
+Nearly all signs of the time that Confederate and Union soldiers were stationed in Centreville have been destroyed by suburban sprawl, but a few trenches have been preserved.

 the National Park Service built a visitor center (red X) on Henry Hill, center of the deadly First Manassas battle on July 21, 1861